Salkimmich/salkimmich/README.md

 ### 	:octocat: Looking for a mentor in tech?

 Looking to expand your career in data science?
 I love working with people who are passionate about building a better world, one git commit at a time.
 I train a highly selective cohort of technical talent with a ***real passion for working at the intersection of activism + computing***.
-If that's you, I'd love to have you join our final FLIK cohort of the year October 1st 2020!

 ➡️ [Apply for Mentorship through FLIK - Female Laboratory of Innovative Knowledge](https://portal.weareflik.com/)